IMDC/webmoti-react/setup.md

 VITE_FIREBASE_MESSAGING_SENDER_ID=

 # set this to the remote.it persistent link (ending in /api)
+# if running hand server locally, comment this out
 VITE_API_DOMAIN=

 # set this to the livekit websocket url (if using livekit)